v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 * Install the Mobile Threat Defense app that's required by your organization

 ### Device registration
-Device registration creates a connection between your work account and your organization.
-This connection is needed so that they can alert you when your device falls outside of their defined threat level.
+Register your device to confirm your identity with your organization.
+This step is required to access your organization's resources on your device.

  To register your device: